whiplashomega/elthelas2/data/spellsv2/aganazzars-scorcher.markdown

 **Damage**: [ { "dice": "4d8", label: "fire", "damagebonus": 0, "addstat": false, "prof": false, "higherlevels": "1d8" } ]

-A line of roaring flame 6m long and 1m wide emanates from you in a direction you choose.
+A line of roaring flame 6m long and 5 feet wide emanates from you in a direction you choose.
 Each creature in the line must make a Dexterity saving throw.
 A creature takes 4d8 fire damage on a failed save, or half as much damage on a successful one.

 **At Higher Levels.** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.